Thai Pongal

 Customs and Observances

-Thai Pongal is celebrated over a period of three days.
+Thai Pongal is celebrated for four days.
 On the first day, a special puja (reverent religious ceremony) is held.
-Farmers also go out to the fields to anoint their sickles and ploughs with a sandle wood paste to thank the Earth and the sun.
-After this had been done, they then harvest the year’s rice yield.
-Many people also boil rice in pots to celebrate the bounty of the harvest.
-The rest of the three day period is marked by several festivals within the festival.
-Each commemorating a different aspect of the Thai Pongal harvest.
+Farmers also go out to the fields to anoint their sickles and plows with sandalwood paste to thank the Earth and the sun.
+After this is done, they harvest the year’s rice yield.

 Where is it celebrated?